kemalcr/kemalcr.com/guide.md

 ### Using Kemal

-You can do some awesome stuff with Kemal.
+You can do awesome stuff with Kemal.
 Let's start with a simple example.

 ```ruby
 require "kemal"